Niicck/supergood-reads/README.md

 5. Check for type errors in python code.
    - `make mypy`

-You can find more commands in the Makefile.

-[TODO: Add docs about running on docker]

 ### Add new MediaItem types and ReviewStrategies

-SupergoodReads is fully extensible and allows developers to seemlessly add new review strategies and media types by adding their own custom [SupergoodReadsConfig](./supergood_reads/utils/engine.py).
+SupergoodReads is fully extensible and allows developers to seamlessly add new review strategies and media types.

-[TODO: finish this section.]
+1. Add your classes directly to a new `SupergoodReadsConfig`.
+2. In your Django settings, add `SUPERGOOD_READS_CONFIG=[YourSupergoodReadsConfigClass]`
+3. The rest of the site will be automatically generated around your config.

+(See the [DefaultSupergoodReadsConfig](./supergood_reads/utils/engine.py) for an example.)

 ## Thanks